Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

   * Intel-Pattern-Matching Library

 ## Running the Sample
-When the sample runs and the Pattern Matching is initialized, training begins using the built in training set that trains the Pattern Matcher to recogrnize Six Categories of Patterns.
+When the sample runs and the Curie PME is initialized, training begins using the built in training set that trains the Pattern Matcher to recognize Six Categories of Patterns.

-Once this is complete, the terminal asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
+Once this is complete, the terminal prompt asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
 The Pattern is analyzed when a Newline character is recognized.

 **Note:** Any entry that is greater than 255 will be constrained to 255